 In the upcoming years, Haynesville shale production is expected to grow, primarily driven by increased demand from LNG liquefaction facilities and petrochemical plants developing along the U.S. Gulf Coast.
 The existing pipeline infrastructure in the Haynesville region is well-equipped to transport natural to the Gulf Coast with a capacity of approximately 16 Bcf/d.

-Additionally, there are plans for three new pipeline projects –the Louisiana Energy Gateway, NG3 pipeline, and Gillis Access project– which are being considered to provide gas to emerging LNG liquefaction terminals.
+Additionally, there are plans for three new pipeline projects – the Louisiana Energy Gateway, NG3 pipeline, and Gillis Access project – which are being considered to provide gas to emerging LNG liquefaction terminals.
 These projects are expected to contribute an additional 5 Bcf/d of takeaway capacity by the end of 2024.

-ADI Analytics is a prestigious, boutique consulting firm specializing in oil & gas, energy transition, and chemicals since 2009.
-We bring deep, first-rate expertise in a broad range of markets including U.S. natural gas and global LNG markets, where we support Fortune 500, mid-sized and early-stage companies, and investors with consulting services, research reports, and data and analytics, with the goal of delivering actionable outcomes to help our clients achieve tangible results.
+ADI is a prestigious, boutique consulting firm specializing in oil and gas, energy transition, and chemicals since 2009.
+We bring deep expertise in a broad range of markets where we support Fortune 500, mid-sized and early-stage companies, and investors with consulting services, research reports, and data and analytics, with the goal of delivering actionable outcomes to help our clients achieve tangible results.

-We also host the ADI Forum, one of Houston’s distinguished industry conferences, to bring c-suite executives from oil & gas, energy transition, and chemicals together for meaningful dialogue and strategic insights across the value chains.
+We also host the ADI Forum that brings c-suite executives together for meaningful dialogue and strategic insights across the oil & gas, energy transition, and chemicals value chains.
+Learn more about the ADI Forum.

 Subscribe to our newsletter or contact us to learn more.